wxbty/spring-ai-alibaba/spring-ai-alibaba-graph/spring-ai-alibaba-graph-core/src/site/markdown/concepts/low_level.md

 3. [`Edges`](#edges): A **Functional Interface**  ([`AsyncEdgeAction`]) that determine which `Node` to execute next based on the current `State`.
 They can be conditional branches or fixed transitions.

 By composing `Nodes` and `Edges`, you can create complex, looping workflows that evolve the `State` over time.
-The real power, though, comes from how LangGraph4j manages that `State`.
+The real power, though, comes from how SpringAiGraph manages that `State`.
 To emphasize: `Nodes` and `Edges` are like functions - they can contain an LLM or just Java code.

 In short: _nodes do the work. edges tell what to do next_.

 <!--
-LangGraph4j's underlying graph algorithm uses [message passing](https://en.wikipedia.org/wiki/Message_passing) to define a general program.
+SpringAiGraph's underlying graph algorithm uses [message passing](https://en.wikipedia.org/wiki/Message_passing) to define a general program.
 When a Node completes its operation, it sends messages along one or more edges to other node(s).
 These recipient nodes then execute their functions, pass the resulting messages to the next set of nodes, and the process continues.
 Inspired by Google's [Pregel](https://research.google/pubs/pregel-a-system-for-large-scale-graph-processing/) system, the program proceeds in discrete "super-steps."
 -->
 <!--
 A super-step can be considered a single iteration over the graph nodes.
 Nodes that run in parallel are part of the same super-step, while nodes that run sequentially belong to separate super-steps.
 At the start of graph execution, all nodes begin in an `inactive` state.
 A node becomes `active` when it receives a new message (state) on any of its incoming edges (or "channels").
 The active node then runs its function and responds with updates.
 At the end of each super-step, nodes with no incoming messages vote to `halt` by marking themselves as `inactive`.
 The graph execution terminates when all nodes are `inactive` and no messages are in transit.